How to Add New User to Sudoers on Debian 13, 12, 11

 The hyphen (-) creates a login shell that loads the updated group membership.
 For GUI sessions, log out and back in completely.

-Remove User from Sudoers Group
+Remove a User from Debian sudoers

 To revoke sudo privileges from a user, simply remove them from the sudo group: